Go Homemove to the page

 What pages should a healthcare website include?

-For a patient-facing practice or medtech company: a homepage with clear service and team signals, individual specialty or treatment pages, a team page with clinician credentials and photos, a patient information or what-to-expect section, an appointment booking integration, contact with location and hours, and a blog or resources section for patient education.
+For a patient-facing practice or medtech company: a homepage with clear service and team signals, individual specialty or treatment pages, a team page with clinician credentials and photos, a patient information or what-to-expect section, an appointment booking integration, contact with location and hours, and a blog for patient education.
 Sanaris covers all of this across 21 pages.
-For a biotech or research organisation: a homepage communicating the scientific mission, a research or pipeline page, team page with academic credentials, a publications or news section, and partnership or investor inquiry pages.
+For a biotech or research organisation: a homepage communicating the scientific mission, a research or pipeline page, team page with academic credentials, a publications or news section, and partnership inquiry pages.
 Scientis covers this across 22 pages.

 What is the difference between Sanaris and Scientis?

-Sanaris is designed for patient-facing organisations: clinics, telemedicine services, wellness providers, diagnostics labs, and medtech companies whose primary audience is patients or healthcare consumers.
+Sanaris is designed for patient-facing organisations: clinics, telemedicine services, wellness providers, and medtech companies whose primary audience is patients or healthcare consumers.
 The architecture prioritises emotional trust-building and clear service navigation.
 Scientis is designed for science and research organisations whose primary audience is B2B: biotech startups, research institutions, R&D departments, and academic organisations.
 The architecture prioritises intellectual credibility and technical depth.
 Both are $169.

 Does a healthcare website need telehealth or video consultation pages?